trussworks/terraform-aws-ecr-repo/README.md

 Please see `lifecycle-policy.json` for the basic policy provided for maintaining the images kept in the repository.
 [AWS Documentation on Lifecycle Policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/LifecyclePolicies.html)

+The default lifecycle policy included in this module will keep the last 500 images tagged or untagged.

 ## Terraform Versions

 This module only supports Terraform 0.12.
 Submit pull-requests to master branch.